Scottypettersen/Porfolio2/README.md

 ## 🧠 Reflection

 This site represents the starting point of my design career.
-I’m proud of what I was able to create in just 10 weeks, and I plan to continue refining and expanding this project as my skills grow.
+I’m proud of what I was able to create.

 The domain [DrewKazanis.com](https://drewkazanis.com) is mine, and this site will evolve into a more complete portfolio as I continue in the design field.